idescat/visual/readme.md

 Warning: *text* cannot contain HTML entities when *type* is "cmap".

 #### type
-String ("tsline", "bar", "tsbar", "rank", "pyram", "cmap").
+String ("bar", "rank", "tsbar", "tsline", "pyram", "cmap").
 Required.
 Chart type.
 It determines the *data* and *time* formats and the specific properties available.

 #### data
 Array.
 Required.
 It includes the data values but also series labels and IDs.
 The format is determined by *type*.